Spin-Chain Multichannel Kondo Model via Image Impurity Boundary Condition: Numerical Impurity Entropy

 ~ In this work, we use the entanglement entropy as a probe for the $M$-channel Kondo model.
-We use DMRG (TenPy~\cite{Tenpy}) to numerically find the ground state of Eq.~(\ref{eq:MCK_ham}) and extract the entanglement entropy $S(x)$.
+We use DMRG (TenPy~\cite{Tenpy,code}) to numerically find the ground state of Eq.~(\ref{eq:MCK_ham}) and extract the entanglement entropy $S(x)$.
 The finite system size $L$ induces oscillations in $S(x)$ which allow us to decompose $S(x)$ into a uniform and alternating term~\cite{laflorencie2006boundarycritical}, $ S(x) = S_u(x) + (-1)^x S_a(x)$.
-For the one-channel Kondo model, the bosonization of the spin-chain Kondo Hamiltonian reveals that this alternating term corresponds to a staggered spin density operator which has no counterpart in the electronic Kondo model \cite{laflorencie2008kondo}.
-Similar oscillations also occur for the two-channel model when $J_K \ne 1$ \cite{alkurtass2016spin2CK}.
-Thus, in this work, we focus on the uniform part $S_u(x)$ for our analysis of the entanglement structure.
-Given the entropy profile $S(x)$, we can extract $S_u(x)$ via a cubic fit, developed initially for one-channel models in \cite{sorensen2007impurityentanglement}.
+In this work, we focus on the uniform part $S_u(x)$ for our analysis of the entanglement structure~\cite{laflorencie2008kondo,alkurtass2016spin2CK}.
+Given the entropy profile $S(x)$, we can extract $S_u(x)$ as the average of two cubic fits for the upper blue dots (odd $x$) and lower blue dots (even $x$) \cite{sorensen2007impurityentanglement}, see Fig.~\ref{fig1}(b-c).
 We then calculate the impurity entropy $S_{\text{imp}}(x)$ as in Eqs.~(\ref{eq:Simp})-(\ref{eq:cardy}).
-The case of $J_K=1$ approximately corresponds to the Kondo fixed point \cite{laflorencie2008kondo} wherein the contribution to the impurity entropy is a consequence of the spin-chain geometry itself.
-In the thermodynamic limit $L\to\infty$, we expect the contribution to the impurity entropy to be constant throughout the chain with small deviations at the boundaries \cite{laflorencie2006boundarycritical, sorensen2007kondoimpurity}.
-The constant impurity entropy is expressed as $\ln g$ where the effective ground state degeneracy $g$ is predicted to be given by \cref{eq:g_MCK}~\cite{affleck1992noninteger}.
+The case of $J_K=1$ approximately corresponds to the Kondo fixed point \cite{laflorencie2008kondo,alkurtass2016spin2CK} wherein the contribution to the impurity entropy is a consequence of the spin-chain geometry itself.